rbravo87/Cannibalism_Infanticide_bibliometric_analysis/README.md

-# CannibalismInfanticide_bibliometrics
+# Cannibalism & Infanticide - Bibliometrics analysis
-Bibliometrics in Cannibalism/infanticide in Laboratory Animals
+This repository contains data used for bibliometrics analysis